 As it goes, we start with the introduction.
-Introduction is basically the face of the paper.
-It should consist of the outline and the description of the problem that needs to be solved.
-Without the description, your paper would lack purpose and objective.
+Introduction is basically the “setup” of the report.
+It should include the outline and the description of the problem that needs to be solved.
+Without the description, the paper would lack purpose and objective.

-The body of the work contains the brief specification of the problem.
+The main body of the work contains the brief specification of the problem.
 Before you actually proceed to supportive arguments, think of the target audience.
 Imagine they know nothing about the subject of the paper.
 Would they be interested in the research?
-Do you provide enough context for a readable, coherent paper?
+Do you provide enough context for a readable and coherent paper?